Abert's towhee

-Description
+More Information

 Abert's towhees are recognized by their relatively long tails, dark faces, and overall brown plumage.
 They are related to sparrows and juncos but are more similar to thrashers in appearance.
 They may be confused with the California towhee, but their dark faces are more distinct, and the range of these species only slightly overlaps.
 The Abert's towhee is the longest species in the diverse New World sparrow family at 21 to 25 cm long, but its length is boosted by a relatively long tail, at 10 to 12 cm in length.
 Males weigh from 40–54.1 g, with an average of 47.1 g, while females weigh from 39.5–51 g, with an average of 44.8 g.
 In terms of weight, it is outweighed by several other towhee species.
 Among standard measurements, the wing chord is 8.2 to 9.7 cm, the bill is 1.5 to 1.6 cm and the tarsus is 2.6 to 2.9 cm.